Spiced Crock Pot Pinto Beans (No Soak, GF)

 Notes

-• Examine your beans before you cook them.
-Pick out the bad looking ones and toss them.
+• Examine the beans before you cook them.
+Pick out the bad-looking ones and toss them.

-• If you don’t like spicy pinto beans, feel free to omit the chipotle flakes.
+• If you don’t like spicy pinto beans, feel free to omit the chipotle.

-• Don’t add salt to your beans until the end of your cooking time, as salting at the beginning may toughen the beans and increase the cooking time.
+• Add salt at the end of your cooking time.
+Salting at the beginning may toughen the beans and increase the cooking time.
+Also, wait until the end to adjust any other seasonings like salt and pepper.

-There are 1 Blue Plan SmartPoints in one serving.
+• There is 1 WW Blue Plan SmartPoints in one serving of this recipe.

 Nutrition